 Module information is quoted for 17/18 entry.
 Please note that modules run subject to student numbers and staff availability, any changes will be communicated to applicants accordingly.

 - tutor design project briefings

 - study trips

-For this programme, taught study would be a combination of lectures, seminars, workshops and technical demonstrations and usually 15 hours per week dependant on the level of study, we recommend students spend around 10 hours per week in self-directed study time.
-We have open access to technical facilities and studios that students can use outside of taught time.
+Your taught study will be a combination of lectures, seminars, workshops and technical demonstrations, usually for 15 hours per week, depending on your level of study.
+In addition, we recommend that you spend around 10 hours per week in self-directed study time.
+You will have access to technical facilities and studies outside of taught time.